gabrielmcg/Docker-docs/ops/README.md

 services, so Docker EE will ensure that there is always one copy of each running on every machine in the cluster.</p>

+<hr /><div class="note note"><span class="notetitle"><b>Note:</b></span>
+Prometheus and Grafana functionality is not turned on by default in this solution - see the section on Configuration for more information on how to enable these tools.
+Additionally, this functionality will not work for the Windows worker nodes in your environment at present.
+</div><hr />

 </div>

 </div>